AdobeDocs/commerce-php/src/pages/developer/components/code-generation.md

 ...
 ```

 The first constructor parameter has a type of `Magento\Customer\Model\AddressFactory`.
-However, this class does not exist in `\Magento\Customer\Model` in the Magento 2 codebase.
-The Magento application *generates* this class because its name uses a recognized convention (in this case, because the name ends with `Factory`).
+However, this class does not exist in `\Magento\Customer\Model` in the codebase.
+The application *generates* this class because its name uses a recognized convention (in this case, because the name ends with `Factory`).

 Unlike some other languages or libraries, you can look at the generated code on the file system to see what really happens and still debug the code.

 ### When is code generated? {#codegen-over-when}

-Provided the Magento application is not set for [production mode], code is generated when the Magento application cannot find a class when executing code.
+Provided that the application is not set to [production mode], code is generated when the application cannot find a class when executing code.

 In particular,